 The second graph shows the MBA mortgage purchase index

-According to the MBA, purchase activity is up 18% year-over-year.
+According to the MBA, purchase activity is down 5% year-over-year.